What’s Hair Threading? And Is It Better than Laser Hair Removal?

 Laser Hair Removal: You Can’t Beat It

-Not only can laser hair removal target facial hair, it also works on body hair.
+Not only can laser hair removal target facial hair, but it also works on body hair.
 And with laser hair removal, you achieve permanent hair reduction, meaning you don’t have to visit the salon week after week.

 How does laser hair removal work?
 Laser hair removal uses laser light pulses that selectively destroy hair follicles by targeting the melanin in them.
 The follicle’s pigment absorbs the laser’s light pulse, damaging the follicle enough to significantly slow down hair regrowth.
 Since the lasers target melanin, coarse, dark hair and light skin combinations tend to respond best to treatment.